DeNepo/welcome-to-js/naming-variables/README.md

 Learning to identify these roles in code will help understand other people's code and to write your own.
 Your goal in this chapter is to explore the different roles a variable can play in a program and how you can come up with names that describe not only the values stored in a variable, but also how it's used in the program.

 In this module you will only learn a few different roles, but there are more that you will encounter over your time as a programmer.
-Learning to use different roles will help you develope more cleanly and effectively.
+Learning to use different roles will help you write more clean and effective code.
 You aren't required to assign a role to each variable in these exercises, but keeping roles in mind will help to think of better names.

 Can you think of any other roles whiles studying these exercises?